Rome Centre developments and academic programs

-During the inter break from June to August this year, seven academic programs were held at the Rome Centre attracting 110 students and 13 academics.
+During the winter break from June to August this year, seven academic programs were held at the Rome Centre attracting 110 students and 13 academics.
 Under collaborative arrangements, ACU and CUA worked closely to develop aligned activities for these units and utilised extensive networks in Rome and beyond to provide rich learning experiences for participants.
 Some key academic program highlights include:

 - History and Geography of Ancient and Modern Rome (5 to 17 June): 15 students participated in this two-week intensive unit which took them to various locations around Rome.
 The immersive nature of the study puts many of these sites into broader context.
 The experience has given students a better understanding of the interconnectivity between ancient history, modern history and geography.

 - Art, Politics and Society in Renaissance and Baroque Rome (19 June to 1 July): This intensive and immersive unit examined the art, politics and society of Renaissance and Baroque Rome.
 Students experienced and analysed directly the scale and immensity of the work of 4 key artists of the period: Michelangelo, Raphael, Bernini and Caravaggio through touring seminars and lectures in churches, basilicas, museums and Palazzos as well as lectures at the Rome Study Centre.